josteink/le-godaddy-dns/README.md

 ...
 ````

+## HOOK_CHAIN

-This step is optional, but it's recommended for reduced runtime
+This step is required for wildcard certificates and is otherwise recommended
-if you have many subdomains.
-Dehydrated gives you the option to
+to reduced runtime if you have many domains (SAN Cert.).
+Dehydrated gives you
-update multiple subdomains at the same time and then verify them all
-instead of updating and verifying each subdomain individually.
+the option to process multiple domains in wall call to the hook script, saving
+resource overhead and pauses for dns propagation with each call.

 ````bash
 # open your config file for dehydrated